WHAT DOES A BOUNTY HUNTER DO?

 Bounty hunters are generally paid a percentage of the original bail once a fugitive has been apprehended and returned.
-As a rule, expected pay is approximately 10 percent of the original bail.
+As a rule, expected pay is approximately 10% of the original bail.

-According to the U.S. Bureau of Labor Statistics’ current Occupational Outlook Handbook, the median national annual salary for Recovery Agents, classified under Private Detectives and Investigators, is $48,190.
-Actual salaries may vary greatly based on specialization within the field, location, years of experience and a variety of other factors.
+According to the U.S. Bureau of Labor Statistics’ 2019 Occupational Employment Statistics, the average national annual salary for Recovery Agents, classified under Detectives and Investigators, is $86,030.
+Actual salaries may vary greatly based on specialization within the field, location, years of experience, and a variety of other factors.

-Employment is expected to grow 10 percent through 2026, which is slightly faster than average for all occupations.
+Employment is expected to grow 8% through 2029, which is faster than average for all occupations.

 Whether you want work independently or are looking for an employer, remember that bounty hunting is a business, and not just for those seeking an adrenaline rush.